wkat4242 10 months ago

 The STacy has a battery compartment but in the end Atari decided not to offer a battery option because the runtime was so miserable.
 They improved that massively with the ST Book (but by cutting the backlight, external video interface and floppy drive among others).

-outofmyshed a day ago
+outofmyshed 10 months ago

 I used a Stacy in a MIDI setup at college, whereas I had a standard 520STFM at home.
 They were pretty rare at the time even in the UK where the ST was relatively popular for a few years.
 I never dreamed of trying to take it anywhere - way too cumbersome.